 Nikon D7500 vs Sony A6000

-The Nikon D7500 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in April 2017 and February 2014.
+The Nikon D7500 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in April 2017 and February 2014.
 The D7500 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Nikon has a resolution of 20.7 megapixels, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Nikon D7500||Sony A6000|